ToshioCP/Gtk4-tutorial/gfm/sec11.md

 ## Functions and Classes

 In Gtk, all objects derived from GObject have class and instance (except abstract object).
-Instance is memories which has a structure defined by C structure declaration as I mentioned in the previous two subsections.
+An instance is memory of C structure, which is described in the previous two subsections.
 Each object can have more than one instance.
 Those instances have the same structure.
-Instance, which is structured memories, only keeps status of the instance.
+An instance just keeps status of the instance.
 Therefore, it is insufficient to define its behavior.
 We need at least two things.
 One is functions and the other is class.